The See of Things

 Chapter 1- Through the Wall of Clouds

 “Twitch.
-Tet, tet…,” said the old woman as the wind caught sand falling from her fingers and carried it, along with her strange murmurs, up a grassy dune to a girl- the girl who watched boats come in.
+Tet, tet…,” said the old woman as the new day’s wind caught sand falling from her fingers and carried it, along with her strange murmurs, up a grassy dune to a girl- the girl who watched boats come in.

 The girl hugged her knees to her chest to ward off the wind, but the old woman ignored the girl’s shivers, and in turn, the girl ignored her stomach to watch the old woman work.
-On the sand next to the old woman lay a broken sand dollar, string from a kite, and a rusty hinge.
+On the ground next to the old woman lay a broken sand dollar, string from a kite, and a rusty hinge.
 But none triggered a reaction in the old woman to cause the girl to bite her lip with anticipation.
 So the girl continued to watch.
 The old woman continued to rake.
 The wind continued to nip, and the sun continued to set.
 Each to a habit, each to a task and nothing more.

 Finding nothing of value, the old woman shuffled forward.
 Her head kept pace, eyes rolling over swollen fish and charred firewood, over footprints and dog prints, and air holes popping up along the untouched sand.
 Hermit crabs burrowed beneath.
-She was just an ugly, oversized crab herself, the girl thought, looking at the old woman’s copper mane of matted spirals, bleached from hours in the sun.
-The cold wind always left the girl, cowering in the shadows, unusually bitter.

-The girl rolled her round eyes and sighed as the old woman moved forward, displaying the same impatience she had the first five times the poor creature had dropped its wheel.
-Fresh potholes and uneven tracks scarring the smooth sand, abandoned boats bobbing in the distance, and the old woman at work were all familiar sights to the girl who now sat in a puddle of her own boredom.
-Nonetheless, the girl would return the next day and the day after, hiding in the grassy dunes to watch, as if, she herself, another thing pulled in by the sea or a bad habit to be noticed.
+The girl rolled her round eyes and sighed as the old woman continued to curse and yank her cart forward, having displayed the same impatience multiple times already that morning.
+Fresh potholes, tracks that weaved, and blemished the smooth sand…abandoned boats bobbing in the distance, and the old woman at work were all familiar sights to the girl who sat in a puddle of her own boredom.
+Nonetheless, the girl would stay and then return again the next day and the day after.
+She’d hide in the grassy dunes to watch the old woman at work, as if a bad habit for the old woman’s notice while wishing instead, to be a thing brought in on the sea herself.

 Her uncle, who ferried boats out for return, claimed Steermen weren’t quite human but anything other than human either.
-Steerman acted without need or emotion, leaving logic to describe such beings useless.
+Steermen acted without need or emotion, leaving logic to describe such beings useless.
 This left imagination, which the girl didn’t know she had, to discern their exact features.
 So the girl conjured giants with hooked noses and bright eyes, fierce as the sun, forcing a person to look away.
 And as if such an image was not enough to fear, she imagined chins, as jagged and jutting as the coastline, to warn of drawing too close.
 These were her Steermen, taciturn and rare.
 Envisioning such beings made her feel strong, as if capable of such a crossing herself.

 Once, she had heard her uncle tell of a Steermen with long dark hair who fell in love with his rider.
-But to truly understand love required experience not imagination and of that, the girl and her uncle had none.
+But to truly understand love required experience not her imagination and of that, the girl had none.
 Had the rider spoken to the Steermen on the journey?
 Did this cause love?
 Had the Steermen broken silence and spoken love in return?
 The girl wondered, but the story didn't.
 It only told of a mainsail that didn’t lower.
 Did he forget his task?
 What had he said in return?
 Steermen did not choose; ask questions or hijack a crossing for their own.
 Steermen lived in one dimension so the sea they navigated could live in many unbound by tides, currents, or human desire.
 The narrative of the sea, different from the Steermen, was boundless.
 It rolled up to the platform, and then turned west, to push the boats with their passengers toward the shore.
-It brought things; things of meaning, for the old woman to measure, before turning to guide empty boats back to ferry another crossing.
+It brought things; things of meaning, for the old woman to measure, before turning to guide empty boats back for another crossing.

 To the girl, everything and everyone at the wall moved in a living dream, fluid and hazy.
 The girl often got lost in its comings and goings as her eyes shifted from the old woman… to the wall… to the horizon and back, like a cat to its perch.
 And without being told, she knew, even if not how, something invisible in the clouds directed it all; the boats, the people… even the breeze through the grass.
 So she wasn’t surprised to learn that when the enchanted Steermen refused to lower his sail, passing the boundary marked by the wall, the wind tore it from the mast.
 The waves swelled and churned, and the Sea of Things swallowed the Steermen, rider, and boat before returning to a steady roll.
 Each to a habit, each to a task and nothing more.
 Upon hearing this part of the story, the girl sat up, not because she was scared.
 She knew, even if not how, that the invisible something couldn’t touch her or the old woman.
-Maybe, it left them alone as they were of no consequence in a place where boats came in, or maybe of such, their presence, scared the hand itself.
+Maybe it left them alone as they were of no consequence in a place where boats came in, or maybe of such, their presence, scared the hand itself.
 This last thought made the twelve-year-old girl grin.

 The story of the Steermen, while didn’t frighten the girl, didn’t frighten the people born to the place where boats came in either.
 They retold it with faux trepidation like a child leading her doll over an imaginary cliff.
 They were either unaware of the invisible hand controlling everything or so aware, it brought them peace that nothing would change.
 The people of her town didn’t surprise or entertain easily.
 They preferred smoked fish and the call of the last boat being tied to the dock, to stories of love-struck Steermen.
 Not because such stories upset them, because the way they tasked and talked and thought became a life written in statements not questions.

 The old woman warned, that in such a moment, the weak were gobbled up by what crawled out of their knowing.
 They’d never find courage to cross the sea and make a choice.
 The strong were the ones who did the gobbling, refusing to step on the ship.
 They preferred to wander their worlds, spreading all types of twisted, pushed down truths while hiding the one they knew to be real.
 But a true knowing ignored would drive a person to act in mean and reckless ways, she’d say, even when they thought they were doing good.
-It was the gobstruck paused by their knowing, as if trying to see an invisible wish made in a candle’s smoke, that arrived on the shore where the girl watched.
+It was the gobstruck paused by their knowing, as if trying to see an invisible wish made in a candle’s smoke, that arrived on the beach from where the girl watched.
 They stood at the bow of their boat staring toward the incoming shore, at a place that felt somehow familiar as well.
 Had they been there before?
 The girl who watched had asked the old woman too.
 The old woman said all places carried a way about them, a way that could feel unexplainably familiar when not scared.
 But this required letting go of something else first.
-The thing of their affection?
-The girl had murmured to herself, knowing to be true, even if not how.

-But the girl didn’t take watching riders, any rider, as her work.
-To the girl, like the boat that carried them, their only role was to carry the thing meant to be dropped into the sea and nothing more.
-Men, women and twice, children, which she had noted were unusual.
-It usually took time to forget something to be true.
-But they all came with their own unfamiliar noses and straight expressions, tall, short, a bit older and some, really old, older than the old woman she had noted.
+But the girl didn’t agree with the wind that watching riders, any rider, was her work.
+To the girl, like the boat that carried them, passengers were only vessels.
+It was the thing meant to be dropped into the sea that held importance.
+They came with their own unfamiliar noses and straight expressions, tall, short, a bit older and some, really old, older than the old woman she had noted.
 Some wore fancy dresses or cut off pants.
 Others arrived with puffy blouses and tailored jackets.
-While their clothing was varied and often brightly colored, they appeared just people, unlike the eerie Steermen who ferried their passage.
+While their clothing was varied and often brightly colored, they appeared just people, unlike the eerie nine foot Steermen who ferried their passage.
 The riders, too gobstrucked upon arrival, never stopped to talk to the girl before choosing a path between the grassy dunes.
-As they disappeared, she would merely shift her eyes back to the boats now drifting passengers- less in the shallow waters.
-They would float at the edge of the surf until the wind guided them into the inlet at the far end of the beach for the dockmen to collect.
+As they disappeared, the girl merely shifted her eyes back to the boats drifting in the shallow waters.
+They would float until the wind guided them into the inlet at the far end of the beach for the dockmen to collect.

-But the boats knew there were many someones in the place where boats came in who cared for the boat who ferried riders, even if they did not for the girl they had spied, watching their return.
-Rested from their travels, they awoke to the wind guiding them below the cliffs, where men along the rocks above, flung iron hooks onto their rails, towing them back to the docks for refitting.
-It was the sounds of the gathering that woke the girl as well.
-At its call, she was quick to her feet and out the door, at a chance to enter the docks before their return.
-Outsiders were not permitted and getting caught met a fierce backhand and second, if the first had not sent her into the waves to deal with its current.
-But the girl was as quiet as she was fast, and even more patient than either.
-She’d stay hidden behind the stacked lumber at the foot of the dock until the men had climbed the mast on each boat to cut loose fringed rope severed by the wind.
-They tossed their cuttings into piles along the pier to be used as kindling to heat the mending pitch.
-When their discarded cuttings had grown high enough to sweep a large armful in passing, the girl would dart out from hiding.
-She‘d fill both arms before reversing in escape.
-The men cursed and a few even attempted to scramble down the tall masts in pursuit.
-Her uncle had scolded her half-heartedly on several occasions.
-But a full satchel meant fresh vegetables from the old woman’s garden in trade and possibly the end of a loaf of bread.
+But the boats knew there were many someones in this place, who cared for a boat, even if they did not care for the girl who watched their return.
+Rested from their journey, they woke to the wind pushing them below the cliffs.
+Men along the rocks above, flung iron hooks onto their rails, towing them in for refitting.
+The sounds of their gathering woke the girl as well.
+She was quick to her feet and out the door, at a chance to enter the docks before their return.
+Outsiders were not permitted and getting caught met a fierce backhand and second one, if the first had not sent her into the harsh current.
+But the girl was as spry as she was fast, and even more patient than either.
+She’d stay hidden behind stacked lumber at the foot of the dock.
+With the dockmen gone to gather the boats, she darted out to collect old bits of rope thrown in piles along the dock.
+She filled both arms before reversing in escape.
+A full satchel of twine pieces for the old woman meant fresh vegetables from her garden in trade and possibly the end of a loaf of bread.
+With a full stash, the girl would scurry back down the row of cottages and up the dunes, slipping within the tall grass at their bottom.
+There she would drop her treasure, falling into the sand to begin her watch.

 “Ouch,” the girl said, quickly covering her ears to muffle the ringing now reverberating in her head while the wind blew past again with satisfaction.